mattrich98/mattrich98/README.md

 Once I complete greenhouse project, I will continue with the Odin project again.
 <br>
 <br>
-I hope to be able to be active more throughout the year, even if I only write/read code for less than an hour a day.
+I hope to be active more throughout the year, and to do my best to keep the github active days green; I only write/read code for less than an hour a day.
 <hr>
 <h3>Project Ideas:</h3>
 <ol>